 Hike Healy Pass

 One of the finest hikes in the Banff National Park is Healy Pass.
 The hike starting point is a short drive from the town of Banff and climbs a gradual pass until unveiling a pristine alpine meadow.
-It’s a relatively easy hike with not much elevation gain that spans many km – ultimately a great day out and where you can get all your wildflower feels in.
+It’s a moderate hike with not much elevation gain that spans many kilometers.
+It is ultimately a great day out and where you can get all your wildflower feels in come summertime.

 The meadow is resplendent for hiking and famed for wildflowers in the summer and is well worth a hike.
 There are quite a few storybook vistas in the park, but Healy Pass rivals the best of them.
 You can read all about the Healy Pass hike here.